 6.10 Policy and Delegated Authority: The remit of the Council's Audit Comconsideration of audit matters; overs any actions taken in relation to audit assurance to the Council in this regardance and Resources Committee has eeing and reviewing activity and providing rd.
 Policy and Resources Committee hat for advising the Council in the developriorities.
-The Committee also has densuring the Council's work, standar service are discharged in accordance. ppment of its lelegated authority for ds and levels of The Council has reserved authority fany plan which is part of the Council Performance Management Framewo s Planning and Previously considered by: N/A
+The Committee also has densuring the Council's work, standar service are discharged in accordance. ppment of its lelegated authority for ds and levels of The Council has reserved authority for the approval of any plan which is part of the Council's Planning and Performance Management Framework.
+Previously considered by: N/A